araobp/ultrasonic-communication/README.md

 ## Ultrasonic communications experiment (FSK modulation)

+My first idea was FSK modulation of 18 frequencies (18 symboles) to send data on ultrasonic wave.
+The method worked very well in a silent room, but did not work in a noisy environment such as a meeting room.
+I had to come up with another approach, such as spread spectrum.

 ![](./doc/18symbols.jpg)

 ==> [Experiment](EXPERIMENT.md)

 ==> [Test code](./ultracom)

-Conclusion: the method (sort of FSK modulation) work very well in a silent room, but did not work in a noisy environment such as a meeting room.
-I have to come up with another approach, such as spread spectrum.

-## Chirp modulation experiment
+## Ultrasonic communications experiment (Chirp modulation)

 I tested Chirp modulation as one of spread spectrum techniques.
 It worked!
+But the noise problem still remained.
+I had to come up with a noise suppression technique such as Chirp compression.

 ==> [Experiment2](EXPERIMENT2.md)

-### Next step: fight with noise
+## Ultrasonic communications experiment (Chirp modulation with compression)

 I have made some simulation on Jupyter Notebook: https://github.com/araobp/ultrasonic-communication/blob/master/generator/ChirpSimulation.ipynb